SICKAG/collage/src/core/handshake-plugin/HANDSHAKE.md

 1. before `expose` is called (during the import), a beacon for potential fragments is initialized.
 2. when a fragment calls `expose`, it sends a _ping_ postMessage to the window at `window.parent`
-3. when after 300ms no answer arrives, we asume to be alone and end the handshake
+3. when after 300ms no answer arrives, we assume to be alone and end the handshake
 4. if we receive an answer message, we assume to be embedded in an arrangement.